11 STEPS TO BUILDING A COMMERCIAL BUILDING IN MIAMI

 Step 9 - Phases of architectural design

-If the building is 3 or more stories, you will also have to hire a "threshold inspector" to do the structural inspections during the construction phase.
+If the building is 3 or more stories, you must hire a "threshold inspector" to do the structural inspections during the construction phase.
 Normally, inspections in Miami-Dade County are handled by either the county or the municipality in which the building is located, but on taller buildings, the county requires threshold inspectors to execute the inspections.
 These special inspections are normally done by the structural engineer-of-record, but the client can select a different structural engineer for these inspections.

 Step 10 - Building the project